-- Do not use cleaning fluid to clean logs or any part of heater. - Logs brush with soft bristle brush or vacuum with brush attachment. - Remove loose particles and dust from the burner areas, controls, piezo covers and grate. - Inspect and clean burner air intake hole.
+- Do not use cleaning fluid to clean logs or any part of heater. - Logs brush with soft bristle brush or vacuum with brush attachment. - Remove loose particles and dust from the burner areas, controls, piezo covers and grate.
+Don't remove ceramic media from inside burner box. - Inspect and clean burner air intake hole.
 Remove lint or particles with brush.
 Failure to keep air intake hole clean will result in sooting and poor combustion.